 Most electric guitars have one main volume knob.
 This includes iconic guitar types like the Strat and Tele.
 Other guitar types have dedicated volume knobs for each pickup.
 This lets you dial in the volume of each pickup independently, and can be used as a blend control when using two pickups together.

 Independent volume control also allow for "kill switch" type effect.
 This is achieved by muting one pickup, and quickly flipping the pickup selector switch, resulting in quick cut-offs of the sound.

 Tone Knobs Guitar

 Tone knobs are potentiometers that give you treble roll-off control right on your instrument.
-Think of them as basic treble EQs that filter out high frequencies as you lower the setting.
+Think of tone controls as basic treble EQs that filter out high frequencies as you lower the setting.
 This means that at max setting, more frequencies are allowed to pass through.
 While lower settings tame some of the excessive highs.